 The service enables operators to find faults and test against a range of industry-agreed assessments.
 Passing the tests means their network can run VoLTE to a common industry standard.
 Successful results are published on this website, to give the device manufacturing community confidence in interoperability.
 What’s more, GSMA will also test devices to the same standard.

-There are three types of test available to MNO and MVNO companies:
+There are three types of tests available to MNO and MVNOs.

 GSMA Network Settings Exchange

-GSMA Network Settings Exchange is another way to facilitate interoperability.
-The service enables all operators to upload their latest configuration settings, so the world’s device manufacturers can download them from one location.
-This means devices, anywhere in the world, can be configured correctly to match the preferences of the subscriber’s chosen network.
+This service enables operators to upload their latest configuration settings for the world’s device manufacturers to download them from one location.
+Therefore, devices can be configured to match the preferences of the subscriber’s chosen network.
 So services run as smoothly as possible.
 The aim is to encourage all MNOs and MVNOs to make their settings available, to ensure seamless interoperability.
 Find out more about GSMA Network Settings Exchange here.